Caladan08/Caladan08/README.md

 - 👋 Hi, I’m @Caladan08.
-A gamer, reader, and an overall lazy person describes me
+A front-end developer, reader, and an overall lazy person describes me
 - 🌱 I’m currently trying to learn `svelte` and `sveltekit`

 <!---